SAFEHR-data/FlowEHR/apps/README.md

 These config files consist of a map of `app_id` and the config values for that app.
 It will also look for a matching `app_id` in the `apps.yaml` shared config file, and will merge properties of the two, with environment-specific properties taking precedence.
 This means you can define common values of an app (like the `owners` and `contributors`) that are common across environments, and only override relevant settings per environment (i.e. `num_of_approvers`).

+> Note: FlowEHR will only deploy apps defined in the environment file matching the currently selected environment.
+If a file doesn't exist for your current environment (i.e. if you're working locally and don't have an `apps.local.yaml`) or is empty, even if there are apps configured in the shared `apps.yaml`, FlowEHR will treat this as there being no apps to deploy.
+This ensures no apps are deployed accidentally to environment they shouldn't be without it being explicitly set for that environment.

 For local deployments, create your config as follows:

 1. In this directory (`/apps`), copy the `apps.sample.yaml` to a new `apps.local.yaml` file: